DRC Accommodated Testing

 - We will not test students past the deadline set on the form or allow the use of additional exam materials without direct approval from the instructor.

 Consider being available by telephone or email during the exam in case the student requires clarification on any aspects of the test.
 You can provide the best contact method on the proctoring form.
 Please work cooperatively with the DRC and Testing Services to facilitate testing accommodations.

 More information for faculty about having accommodated students test with us is available on our Faculty Information Page.

-Please note: If you teach hybrid or d2l classes and students take the exam online, you can change the time limit and date/time availability (i.e. allowing a student to take a quiz at a different time period than the rest of the class) according to the student's testing accommodations.
-You can view instructions on altering accessibilty on d2l here.
+Please note: If you teach hybrid or D2L classes and students take the exam online, you can change the time limit and date/time availability (i.e., allowing a student to take a quiz at a different time period than the rest of the class) according to the student's testing accommodations.
+View instructions for allowing selected users special access to a quiz.